loginom/loginom-help-en-omegat/data/processors/func/calc-func/logic.md

 * Value - value of the target element.
 * Element1.
 * Element2.
-* ElementN - values of the list elements.
+* ElementN - values of the list items.

 Function returns the TRUE value of the logical type if the Value is in the list, otherwise the result is FALSE.